 - “Board” means the Board of Directors of the Company

-- “AWF Madison” or “Company” means AWF Madison Group Limited
+- “Accordant” or “Company” means Accordant Group Limited

 - “Management” means the senior executives of the Company

 The Company is a holding company whose subsidiaries provide semi-skilled and skilled staff to all manner of industry in New Zealand, on both short and long term assignments.
-AWF Madison contracts or employs both temporary and full time, permanent staff for placement.
+Accordant contracts or employs both temporary and full time, permanent staff for placement.
 Its ordinary shares are listed on NZX.

 This Charter formalises and sets out the approach, role and responsibilities, composition, structure and procedures of the Board.
 This Charter provides guidance for the effective oversight of the Company by the Board on behalf of its shareholders, employees and other material stakeholders.